 ASX Principle Compliance Principle 1: Lay solid foundations for management and oversight Companies should establish and disclose the respective roles and responsibilities of board and management.
 1.1 Companies should establish the functions reserved to the board and those delegated to senior executives and disclose those functions.
 Comply 1.2 Companies should disclose the process for evaluating the performance of senior executives.
 Comply 1.3 Companies should provide the information indicated in the Guide to reporting on Principle 1.
 Comply Principle 2: Structure the board to add value Companies should have a board of an effective composition, size and commitment to adequately discharge its responsibilities and duties.
 2.1 A majority of the board should be independent directors.
 Not comply 2.2 The chair should be an independent director.
 Not comply 2.3 The roles of chair and chief executive officer should not be exercised by the same individual.
 Not comply 2.4 The board should establish a nomination committee.
 Comply 2.5 Companies should disclose the process for evaluating the performance of the board, its committees and individual directors.
 Comply 2.6 Companies should provide the information indicated in the Guide to reporting on Principle 2.
 Comply Principle 3: Promote ethical and responsible decision-making Companies should actively promote ethical and responsible decision-making.
 3.1 Companies should establish a code of conduct and disclose the code or a summary of the code as to: the practices necessary to maintain confidence in the Company's integrity the practices necessary to take into account their legal obligations and the reasonable expectations of their stakeholders the responsibility and accountability of individuals for reporting and investigating reports of unethical practices.
-Comply Comply Comply 3.2 Companies should establish a policy concerning trading in company securities by directors, senior executives and employees, and disclose the policy or a summary of that policy.
-Comply 3.3 Companies should provide the information indicated in the Guide to reporting on Principle 3.
+Comply Comply Comply 3.2 Companies should establish a policy concerning diversity and disclose the policy or a summary of that policy.
+The policy should include requirements for the board to establish measurable objectives for achieving gender diversity for the board to assess annually both the objectives and progress in achieving them.
+Comply 3.3 Companies should disclose in each annual report the measurable objectives for achieving gender diversity set by the board in accordance with the diversity policy and progress towards achieving them.
 Comply

-ASX Corporate Governance Council Best Practice Recommendations (Continued)
+ASX Corporate Governance Council Best Practice Recommendations (continued)